FANHATCHA/Assignments/ProgrammingCompetition/README.md

 **Algorithms to add:**
-- [ ] Given a line and a point, find the closest point on the line to the point (Try this http://stackoverflow.com/questions/849211/shortest-distance-between-a-point-and-a-line-segment) (formula to find the distance here: http://www.intmath.com/plane-analytic-geometry/perpendicular-distance-point-line.php)
+- [x] Given a line and a point, find the closest point on the line to the point
 - [ ] Given two circles, find the intersection points of those circles
 - [x] Given a directed graph, find all sets of strongly connected components
 - [ ] Given a directed, acyclic graph, do a topological sort